1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

     The SS pin to be used at the DUE is defined here.
 It is advisable to leave the default setting.
 If, however, another pin should be used, it is essential to ensure that the desired pin is neither used elsewhere nor is included in the list of protected pins.

 ---

+-  **Using Multicast DNS:**
+   `#define MDNS_HOSTNAME "BSB-LAN"`
+   By default the usage of Multicast DNS with the hostname "BSB-LAN" is activated, so that you can find the adaptersetup under this name within your network.
+   Please note: mDNS is only available when using LAN, it is not available if you are using the [WiFi solution using an ESP8266](chap12.md#1273-wlan-usage-of-an-additional-esp8266)!

+---

 -  **Debugging and related settings:**
    - `#define DEBUG` → the debug module will be compiled (activated by default)